Language

 Demand certifications, compliance, and hazardous-area documentation

 Certifications should match the installed location, not the supplier's default catalog offering.
-Power plants contain ordinary locations, wet areas, outdoor areas, battery rooms, fuel gas areas, turbine compartments, chemical storage areas, and electrical rooms.
-Each location changes the compliance question.
+Power plants contain ordinary, wet, outdoor, fuel gas, turbine, chemical, and electrical-room locations, and each changes the compliance question.

 Hazardous-area and safety-related applications

-Fuel gas skids, turbine enclosures, gas detection points, hydrogen systems, chemical feed areas and battery rooms require location-specific review.
-The supplier should confirm whether the sensor is intrinsically safe, explosion-proof, non-incentive, or suitable for the classified area defined by the plant.
+Fuel gas skids, turbine enclosures, gas detection points, hydrogen systems, chemical areas, and battery rooms require location-specific review.
+The supplier should confirm whether the sensor is intrinsically safe (Ex i, which limits energy so no spark can ignite), explosion-proof (Ex d, which contains any ignition), non-incendive, or suitable for the classified area defined by the plant.

 Compliance documents procurement should request